 Gold is a commodity that has inspired and enthralled humans for most of recorded history.
 Wars have been fought and lost over the promise of gold.
 Today, it remains the symbol of wealth and success, which begs the question: Will this floating rock we call Earth ever run out of gold?

-Meteorites and asteroids have struck earth countless times throughout our planet’s history.
-When the world was still young, asteroids delivered metals and minerals and scattered them across the earth’s crust.
+Meteorites and asteroids have struck Earth countless times throughout our planet’s history.
+When the world was still young, asteroids delivered metals, like gold, and scattered them across the earth’s crust into layers of rock.
 Millions of years later, humans began mining these metals and minerals.

 Because gold is far rarer than other metals, it became a valuable commodity for cultures worldwide.